aisystant/docs/docs/en/systems-thinking-introduction/roles-and-a-successful-system/perform-modeling-3-5-roles-executed-by-the-manager.md

 title: 'Perform Modeling: 3.5.
 Roles Executed by the Manager'
 ---

+# Perform Modeling: 3.5.
+Roles Executed by the Manager

 **Instructions for Documenting Roles in Your Organization**

 1. **Documenting Roles for Your Superior:**